Deepika-Garg/BecomeMillionaire/README.md

 Font for the quiz is used 'Segoe UI'.
 Different font size is being used between question and answers to differentiate but same font.

 **Images:**
 In total only three images are used in the quiz.
-One for logo and favicon and two images of phone and audiance for two life lines respectively.
+One for logo and favicon and two images of phone and audience for two life lines respectively.

 Image Sources
 [WhoWantsToBeMillionaireLogo](https://img.playstationtrophies.org/images/trophies/1297/ico.png)